pulp/pulpproject.org/content-plugins.md

 * Store private Ansible roles on-premise.
 * Install roles from pulp_ansible using the ansible-galaxy CLI.
 * Version content and rollback if necessary.
-* Support for the new multi-role content type from Galaxy.
+* Support for the Collections from Galaxy.

 ### Debian